 In one day on a family trip to Israel you could hike, ski, swim, participate in an archeological dig, climb a mountain fortress, visit Crusader castles, ride camels in the desert, or take a jeep trip through contemporary battle sites.

 Everywhere in this energetic, dynamic region you will witness the stark contrasts between old and new, ancient and modern.
 From Jerusalem, radiating with spirituality and history to the pulsating metropolis of Tel Aviv, from the arid Negev desert to the spectacular Sea of Galilee, you will be bewitched by this country of incredible beauty, variety, history and incredible travel adventures.

-- Bargain in Arab markets, shop in sleek shopping malls or experience the tastes and sights of Shuk Hacarmel–the vast outdoor markets of Tel Aviv
+- Bargain in Arab markets, shop in sleek shopping malls or experience the tastes and sights of Shuk Hacarmel–the vast outdoor market of Tel Aviv

 - Go on a 4WD or a camel ride through the Jordanian desert

-- Crawl through water tunnels by flashlight in ancient City of David, Jerusalem
+- Crawl through water tunnels by flashlight in the ancient City of David, Jerusalem

 - Bike ride through the Negev desert and sleep under the stars in a Bedouin tent